-For almost three-quarters of a century the University of Hawai‘i at Mānoa has been a center for an East-West dialogue carried on by the most prominent philosophers in the world.
+For nearly eighty-five years, the University of Hawai‘i at Mānoa has been a center for an East-West dialogue carried on by the most prominent philosophers in the world.
 This dialogue began in 1939 when three visionaries – Professors Charles A. Moore, Wing-tsit Chan, and Gregg Sinclair – initiated the first East-West Philosophers’ Conference (EWPC).
 Its aim was to explore the significance of Eastern ways of thinking as a complement to Western thought, and to develop a possible synthesis of the ideas and ideals.
-Comparative philosophy has evolved from this earliest idea to pursue a mutual accommodation among the world’s cultures, with conferences continuing to be held in 1949, 1959, 1964, 1969, 1989, 1995, 2000, 2005, and 2011.
+Comparative philosophy has evolved from this earliest idea to pursue a mutual accommodation among the world’s cultures, with conferences continuing to be held in 1949, 1959, 1964, 1969, 1989, 1995, 2000, 2005, 2011, and 2016.
 Each conference focused on a theme which was deemed to be a vital issue of its time.

 Conference recordings are available at conferencerecording.com.
 For the 1989 EWPC, search ID# EWP89.
 For the 2011 conference, search ID# EWP11.